 What does the future of radiology look like in 5 years?
 10 years?
 How will RP contribute to that?

 Radiology is a field that is on the cutting edge of transformation, and it has been evolving since it began.
 In 5-10 years, I believe we will see a lot of positive change.
 We will continue to use technology to better radiology for our radiologists and our support teammates, and I think radiologists will need to continue to stay updated on technology as it advances.
 Our mission of transforming radiology will continue to position us well, and I think that mission really aligns with how radiology as a whole will evolve in the coming years.

-Dr. Arthy Saravanan is the Associate Chief Medical Officer for Recruitment at Radiology Partners, the largest physician-led and physician-owned radiology practice in the U.S. For the latest news from RP, follow along on our website and on Twitter, LinkedIn and Instagram.
+Dr. Arthy Saravanan is the Associate Chief Medical Officer for Recruitment at Radiology Partners, the largest physician-led and physician-owned radiology practice in the U.S. For the latest news from RP, follow along on our blog and on Twitter, LinkedIn and Instagram.